Continuing Education Information

 In support of improving patient care, this activity has been planned and implemented by Amedco LLC and International Society for Heart & Lung Transplantation.
 Amedco LLC is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Amedco LLC designates this activity for a maximum of 9.00 ANCC contact hours (each Academy has 4.50 ANCC contact hours)
+Nurses (ANCC) – Credit Designation Statement – Amedco LLC designates this activity for a maximum of 24.00 ANCC contact hours.

-Amedco LLC designates this activity for a maximum of 9.00 knowledge-based CPE contact hours.
-(Each Academy has 4.50 knowledge-based CPE contact hours).
+Pharmacists (ACPE) – Credit Designation Statement – Amedco LLC designates this activity for a maximum of 24.00 knowledge-based CPE contact hours.

 NOTE TO PHARMACISTS: The only official Statement of Credit is the one you pull from CPE Monitor.
 You must request your certificate within 30 days of your participation in the activity to meet the deadline for submission to CPE Monitor.